takelwerk/takelage-doc/doc/tau/tau_docker.md

 tau clean
 ```

-This command cannot be only be run on the host
+This command can only be run on the host
 but not from within a takelage container.

 <a name="command"/>